Ron Rivera discusses Alex Smith release, says Washington is still weighing options at QB

 “That’s a chance that we’re going to take,” he said.
 “He was an integral part of the success that we had last year.
 As we go through this set of situations and circumstances and he continues to prove to be an integral part, we’re going to have our work cut out for us.
 That’s just the way it is. … It’s a tough deal.
 If you’re trying to do something that lasts a while, sometimes you have to do this.”

 Should Scherff play on the tag, Washington will still have plenty of cap room, but finding the right pieces to win now and for later can be a difficult balancing act.
-The team is interested in re-signing cornerback Ronald Darby and Rivera added that it would like to keep linebacker Kevin Pierre-Louis, but could try to spend big on a veteran wide receiver.
+The team is interested in re-signing cornerback Ronald Darby, and Rivera added that it would like to keep linebacker Kevin Pierre-Louis but could try to spend big on a veteran wide receiver.
 The team also needs depth at tight end, could use help at cornerback and offensive tackle, and may try to upgrade at free safety.

 Filling the biggest pieces in free agency to take the best player available in the draft is the goal, Rivera said.